Unaware she was pregnant, this Virginia mom gave birth at Taco Bell: 'A miracle, out of nowhere'

 A complete shock, because neither father nor mother knew Breonni was pregnant.

-“I was like, okay, no, there’s no way,” Breonni Jackson said.
-“I picked her up, I wrapped her in my shirt, she hadn’t let out a cry or anything yet.”
+“I was like, OK, no, there’s no way,” Breonni Jackson said.
+“I picked her up, I wrapped her in my shirt; she hadn’t let out a cry or anything yet.”

 That is when motherly instinct kicked in.